NicholasCaporusso/OER_back-end_with_PHP_MySQL/chapter_4/4_Structures_for_flow_control.md

 <?php
 $age=19;
 if($age>=18){
-    echo 'you are allowed to vote';
+	echo 'You are allowed to vote';
 }
 else{
-    echo 'you are not allowed to vote, because you are not 18 yet';
+	echo 'You are not allowed to vote, because you are not 18 yet';
 }
 ?>
 ```